Chieze-Franklin/firefuncs/README.md

 #### parameters
 - **schedule**
-This is a `string` parameter that represents how when you want the function to run.
+This is a `string` parameter that represents when you want the function to run.
 Both Unix Crontab and AppEngine syntax are supported.

 - **options**
 This is an optional `ScheduleOptions` parameter for passing in extra data to the decorator.